nguyenhoangminh31082003/CS427_Final_Project/README.md

-# Nosferatu and Eight Computers
+# The Harkonnen and Eight Computers

 ## The Student Codes and Full Names